Palermo FC

 Palermo Football Club (/it/) is an Italian professional football club based in Palermo, Sicily, that currently plays in Serie B, the second division of Italian football.
 It is part of the City Football Group.

 Founded for the first time on 1 November 1900 as Anglo Palermitan Athletic and Football Club, Palermo is one of the oldest clubs in Italy.

 Among the club's accomplishments are a Coppa Italia Serie C, won in the 1992–93, and five Serie B league titles.
-It also appeared in three Coppa Italia finals: in 1973–74, in 1978–79 and in 2010–11; and played 29 seasons in Serie A.
+It also appeared in three Coppa Italia finals: in 1973–74, in 1978–79 and in 2010–11.
+It has played 29 seasons in Serie A.

 Internationally, the club has made five appearances in European competitions, all in the UEFA Cup/Europa League.

 History

 The performance of Palermo in the Italian football league structure since the first season of a unified Serie A (1929/30).